tome-gg/alignment/docs/faq.md

 By clearly stating your expectations, enforcing your boundaries, and negotiating respectfully and collaboratively you both grow your reputation as apprentice and a mentor.

+### 3. Is this Alignment Negotiation and Mentoring Engagement only for software engineers?

+Initially, yes.

+However, once Tome.gg (and other lifelong learning advocates and technologists) picks up the pace in building tooling that creates even more accessibility to non-developers, any person who breathes lifelong learning gets tooling support (such as alignment negotiation, and mentoring engagements) that integrates smoothly with their data sovereignty and ownership of their growth.

-3. **What happens when someone defaults on their responsibilities?**
+### 4. What happens when someone defaults on their responsibilities?

 The negotiation stake placed by the person that defaulted, will be transferred to the other person.